In this blog post, I review my decision to buy Rio Tinto shares in 2012, and my decision to sell them last week.

 Commodity prices are still generally very low and it seems as if we’re still close to the bottom of Rio Tinto’s cycle.

-Surely this is a bad time to sell a mining company, when commodity prices and mining company valuations are depressed?
+Surely this is a bad time to sell a mining company because commodity prices and mining company valuations are depressed?

 So as with every stock I sell, Rio is being sold primarily because it has one of the lowest stock screen ranks of any holding in the portfolio.